 Bark nugget and wood chip types of mulch tend to move during times of heavy rain.
 They also are easily kicked out of place (accidentally or on purpose).
 If you want to keep the mulch in place, avoid these types of mulches.
 Alternatively, consider sourcing heavier wood chips, bark nuggets, or gravel to reduce the rate at which they move.

 Homemade compost is a fine organic mulch.
-While it is lightweight, it is generally fine in texture and invites all sorts of beneficial soil life which helps to create an internal fabric to the mulch.
-Homemade compost makes an excellent, low-cost mulch which tends to improve its staying power over time.
+You can also use store-bought bulk compost made from composted plant matter.
+While it is lightweight, it is generally fine in texture and invites all sorts of beneficial soil life which help to create an internal fabric for the mulch.
+Homemade compost makes an excellent, low-cost mulch that tends to improve its staying power over time.

 A little bit of prep work in the garden bed can really help to keep mulch in place.
 Rake the surface of the garden bed flat before placing mulch.
 Make sure to even out any low pockets where mulch may collect.